You can download the NeuroIS Retreat 2024 Call for Papers here.

-Completed studies (empirical, conceptual, theoretical, and opinion papers) and work-in-progress
+- Completed research (empirical, conceptual, theoretical, and design science research papers)

 Possible topics (Examples):

-- employment of neurophysiological tools to study IS phenomena, e.g., technology adoption, mental workload, website design, flow, virtual worlds, emotions and human-computer interaction, commerce, social networks, information behavior, trust, IT security, usability, avatars, music and user interfaces, multitasking, memory, attention, IS design science, risk, knowledge processes, business process modeling, ERP systems, and AI systems such as ChatGPT)
+- Employment of neurophysiological tools to study IS phenomena (e.g., technology adoption, mental workload, website design, flow, virtual worlds and metaverse, emotions and human-computer interaction, e-commerce, biofeedback, social networks, information behavior, trust, IT security, usability, avatars, music and user interfaces, multitasking, memory, attention, IS design science, risk, knowledge processes, business process modeling, ERP systems, and AI systems such as ChatGPT)

-- application of psychophysiological approaches to study technostress, information overload, and IT addiction
+- Application of psychophysiological approaches to study technostress, videoconference fatigue, information overload, and IT addiction

-- software prototypes of NeuroIS applications, which use bio-signals (e.g., EEG, skin conductance, pupil dilation) as system input
+- Neuroadaptive systems and software prototypes of NeuroIS applications, which use biosignals (e.g., EEG, skin conductance, pupil dilation) as system input